Female doctor writes prescription

 The Medical Board of California also considers use of cannabis as falling under its licensing regulations for physicians and doctors pertaining to “impairment” related to drugs and alcohol (intoxicating substances).
 Any action involving consumption of cannabis that could put a patient at risk in the conduct of their duties puts a physician’s medical license at risk just like a nurse’s (or nurse practitioner, physician’s assistant, LPN, LVN etc.).

-If you have failed a drug test or are under investigation by the California BRN or the Medical Board of California due to a complaint or a legal action that jeopardizes the status of your professional license, you need to immediately retain the services of an experienced licensing attorney.
-Having worked so hard for your California healthcare license, you should do everything possible to make sure you keep it, to protect your livelihood and career and to maintain your professional reputation.
+So while nurses can smoke weed in California under current law, having worked so hard for a California healthcare license, you should do everything possible to make sure you keep it.
 A disciplinary action by an investigating agency or regulatory board is a serious threat to your ability to practice nursing or medical care, short term and longer term.

 The Law Offices of Lucy S. McAllister have successfully represented a wide range of California licensed healthcare professionals and we are experienced in handling all types of licensing accusations and licensing issues in addition to criminal charges.
 Let us help you protect and defend your California nursing or medical license so that you can continue to practice the profession which you love.

-For additional information or to schedule a consultation about your particular situation, please contact our law offices today at (877) 280-9944.
+For additional information or to schedule a consultation about your particular situation, please contact our law offices today.